-Varanasi is famous for this ritual, and pretty much every tourist comes here to see it in action.
+Varanasi is famous for this ritual, and pretty much every tourist comes here to see it in action – it’s one of those things you do in Varanasi.
 Locals flock here from all over India to be burned ceremoniously in this “holy” city and to have their ashes spread on the Ganges.

 It might be “holy” but it is one of the dirtiest and nastiest places I’ve ever been.
 Trash is all over the city in countless mounds, cow, sheep, dog, and human poop is everywhere!
 You literally have to look carefully where you step, or else you’re guaranteed a feces party all over your feet.

 As I was explained by a very nice local working at the burning ghat, when someone dies, the body is covered with silk fabrics and flowers and is brought here (and other ghats) after parading the body on a bamboo stretcher along the streets of Varanasi.